 It’s our family’s right to make that choice, though I know it’s a little bit strange.
 It’s not for everyone.
 It’s certainly unconventional.
 I understand that most people have questions about what home schooling actually looks like for the families who do it.

 But the next time you cross paths with home-schoolers, skip the inquisition.
 Whoever they are and whatever their philosophies might be about home schooling, they’ve probably spent plenty of time worrying about socialization and time management and how in the world they’re going to teach their kid algebra.
 (Spoiler alert: They probably won’t, because that’s what math tutors and home-school co-op classes and Khan Academy are for.)

 They don’t want to talk about that stuff.
 They’re home-schoolers because they love learning, and their entire family life is centered on all the unique ways to learn just about anything their hearts desire to know.

 Instead, ask them what birds they saw on their morning nature walk.
 Ask them where they went on their last field trip or what chapter book they are reading together.
 Have them tell you about their coolest science experiment, their messiest art project, their favorite sea creature.

 Ask them what they are learning.
 I guarantee they’re dying to tell you.

-Sarah Bradley is a freelance writer and creative writing teacher.
+Sarah Bradley is a freelance writer from Connecticut.
 She is mother to three wild and wonderful boys, and wife to one extremely patient husband.
-You can see her attempts at finding a mother/writer balance on Instagram.
+You can find her documenting her attempts at balancing the mother/writer life on Instagram.